-These leftover mashed potato recipes are a great way to use up any straggler servings of America’s favorite side dish.
+These leftover mashed potato recipes are a great way to use up last night’s dinner.

 These are just like the ones grandma used to make!
 Turn your dinner side into a breakfast entree with this mashed potato cake recipe.